Horatio’s Garden: Time really flies when you are in good company!July 17, 2019

 Tea amongst the Green” event organised by Spinal Injuries team at Bolt Burdon Kemp’s office in honour of Horatio’s Garden

 We were honoured to sponsor this event for the second year.
 It was also such a great opportunity for everyone, including supporters, volunteers and patients, to come together and share their stories.
 We heard from Jack, a former patient, about how important it was to have somewhere outside the hospital walls to see his friends and do the things that teenagers do.
 For him, the garden was “the antithesis of the hospital” and to have that space allowed him to work through his emotions, kept him motivated and really helped with his rehabilitation.
 It was inspirational to hear that since leaving hospital, he has applied for a Masters in Military History and is in the process of joining a wheelchair rugby team.

-Raquel Siganporia, the head of Spinal Injuries team with Olivia Chapple, the founder of Horatio’s Garden and a former patient Jack, in Salisbury
+Olivia Chapple, the founder of Horatio’s Garden, Raquel Siganporia and a former patient Jack, in Salisbury

-Raquel Siganporia, Alex Dabek and Sean Palmer from Bolt Burdon Kemp in company of Edward Baker of Neurokinex at Horatio’s Garden, Salisbury
+Alex Dabek from Bolt Burdon Kemp in the company of Edward Baker of Neurokinex at Horatio’s Garden, Salisbury and Raquel Siganporia

 Afternoon tea anyone?